-The most popular was the 1998 Kennedy Collector’s Set, which was issued as part of the program honoring Robert F. Kennedy.
+The most popular was the 1998 Kennedy Collector’s Set (Buy on eBay), which was issued as part of the program honoring Robert F. Kennedy.
 Each set included the uncirculated silver dollar along with a matte proof 1998-S Kennedy Half Dollar.
 Since this coin was only issued within the sets, it had a low mintage of about 62,000, creating a modern key date coin.

-The 2004 Edison Collector Set highlighted Thomas Edison’s most famous invention by incorporating a functioning light bulb within the packaging.
+The 2004 Edison Collector Set (Buy on eBay) highlighted Thomas Edison’s most famous invention by incorporating a functioning light bulb within the packaging.

-The 2009 Braille Education Set was issued as part of the program celebrating the bicentennial of Louis Braille.
+The 2009 Braille Education Set (Buy on eBay) was issued as part of the program celebrating the bicentennial of Louis Braille.
 The sets were packaged in a tri-fold binder and provided examples of readable Braille and a description of the system of reading and writing for the blind and visually impaired.

 Other Commemorative Coin Sets

 In addition to the product categories already mentioned, the US Mint has issued still other commemorative coin sets.
 Each one typically contained one or more items specific to the commemorative coin program.
 Sometimes these items were very unusual or at least unexpected as part of a numismatic product.